Florida Truck Collision Attorneys

 - Causation of injuries and actual damages as a result of the breach.

-Trucking companies can be held directly and vicariously liable for an accident caused by an overweight or overloaded truck.
+Trucking companies can be held directly and vicariously liable for an accident caused by an overweight truck with overloaded cargo.
 For example, if it miscalculated the load’s weight, a trucking company can be held directly liable for its negligence.
-A truck driver’s employer can be held vicariously liable for the driver’s negligent actions if the driver’s negligent actions were within the scope of his or her employment when the crash occurred, and the driver acted, at least in part, to further the employer’s interests.
+A commercial truck driver’s employer can be held vicariously liable for the driver’s negligent actions if the driver’s negligent actions were within the scope of his or her employment when the crash occurred, and the driver acted, at least in part, to further the employer’s interests.

 Avoiding Spoliation of Evidence